-7. Concluding Remarks
+9. Concluding Remarks

-While most of the literature has considered gains to contracting for growers, this paper has examined the gains to both integrators and growers from contracting in poultry production.
+This paper has examined the gains to both integrators and growers from contracting in poultry production.
 As poultry is produced by contract and independent growers, the latter becomes the benchmark to assess the gains for both parties.

 For integrators, contract production is more efficient.
 While they possibly also gain from interest arbitrage (not established in this paper), the surprising finding is that grower margins do not vary much between contract and non-contract growers.
 Therefore, a lower grower margin is not the strategy by which integrators sustain contract production.
+It also follows, that neither do integrators share the efficiency surplus with growers through higher grower margins.

-However, and despite this, contract growers do gain substantially even in terms of expected income.
-The key to this puzzle is that poultry integrators choose or growers self-select such that contract growers are those whose skills, experience and access to credit make them relatively poor prospects as independent growers.
-With contract production, these growers achieve incomes comparable to that of independent growers.
+However, contract growers do gain substantially in terms of risk reduction and even in terms of expected income.
+The key to the latter impact is that poultry integrators choose or growers self-select such that contract growers are those whose skills, experience and access to credit make them relatively poor prospects as independent growers.
+The provision of credit is the vital component of a poultry contract.
+With contract production, these disadvantaged growers achieve incomes comparable to that of independent growers.
 As a result, the integrator is able to receive the surplus from contract production (relative to procurement from independent growers) while offering at the same time significant gains to contract growers in terms of a reduction in risk as well as higher expected returns.

 Crucial to this outcome are the improved technology and management practices that are employed in contract production.
 This results in lower feed-conversion ratio and is achieved by producers whose endowments are not as suited to poultry production as the independent growers.
-This is possibly due to standardization of production practices in contract production as contract growers exhibit a striking homogeneity in feed-conversion ratios and expected returns relative to independent growers.
+This is possibly due to standardization of production practices in contract production as contract growers exhibit a striking homogeneity in feedconversion ratios and expected returns relative to independent growers.
 As this is achieved by close supervision on the part of the processor, contract farming in poultry can be seen as a response to double-sided moral hazard, which was put forward, by Eswaran and Kotwal (1985) to explain sharecropping.